jdevfullstack-tutorials/github-for-non-code-writers/README.md

 And then we have the full option to simply use, say, word processors online to ease writing.
-But you want to avoid specific platforms, because once you utilized it, you are confined to that.
+But you want to avoid specific platforms, because once you have utilized it, you are confined to that.
 No matter what, once you open a certain document in another platform or word processor, there will be